 I am Associate Professor at Willamette University, a small liberal arts college in Oregon.
-I teach in the Politics and Sociology departments and the International Studies program.
-I am co-chair of the Women’s and Gender Studies program, along with Aili Zheng.
+I teach in the Sociology department and contribute to the International Studies, Politics, PPLE and other majors.
+I am co-chair of the Women’s and Gender Studies program, along with Dr. Aili Zheng.

 I received my Ph.D. in Political Science from the University of Minnesota, a public land-grant institution, in 2009.
 At Minnesota I taught classes on global politics and human rights and I completed the Preparing Future Faculty program.
 Concurrently, I was a founding member of the Equal Access Coalition, a large group of students, workers, educators and community members working to expand access to higher education in the Twin Cities and beyond.